Portugal Crypto Tax Residency: NHR Is Closed — What Replaced It (2026)

 | Qualifying startup professional | Might — eligibility technical |

 The error is reading the headline 20% and assuming access.
-Eligibility is technical — Portuguese-tax-adviser-confirmed.
+Eligibility is technical and must be confirmed with a Portuguese tax adviser.

 No regime → the standard system

 Without an applicable special regime, individuals fall under Portugal's standard tax system — progressive taxation and full reporting, not a blanket crypto exemption.
-Specifics depend on activity and holding and change over time, so the standard-system treatment must be adviser-confirmed.
+The specifics depend on the activity and holding and change over time, so the standard-system treatment must be adviser-confirmed.
 The key correction: "Portugal = tax-free crypto via NHR" is no longer the position.

 Residence does not reduce reporting

 From 2026 the EU DAC8 directive expands cross-border reporting by crypto service providers across the EU, including Portugal.
-With NHR closed, the assumption that Portuguese residence delivers low tax and low visibility is outdated.
-Residence and reporting are separate — both adviser-assessed for the current year.
+With NHR closed, the assumption that Portuguese residence delivers both low tax and low visibility is outdated.
+Residence and reporting are separate questions — assess both with an adviser for the current year.

 Practical guidance